stariikan/Save-Load-script-for-They-Are-Billions-/README.md

-This script allows you to quickly backup and restore your “They Are Billions” game folder using simple hotkeys on Windows.
+This script allows you to quickly backup and restore (Save/Load) your “They Are Billions” game folder (user's saves) using simple hotkeys on Windows.
 It works in the background, shows notifications, and keeps a log of actions.

 Main Features:
 - Flexible paths for any user